- Sigmund Freud (1856 – 1939)

 |---|---|---|---|

-| 0 – 1 | Oral | Gratification if achieved through oral means (breast-feeding) | Oral receptive – Fixation in smoking, Oral aggressive |
+| 0 – 1 | Oral | Gratification is achieved through oral means (breastfeeding) | Oral receptive – Fixation in smoking, Oral aggressive |

-| 1 – 3 | Anal | Gratification is achieved by the child’s perceived ability to control its anal sphincter (defecation) | Anal retentive OCPD -, anal |
+| 1 – 3 | Anal | Gratification is achieved by the child’s perceived ability to control their anal sphincter (defecation) | Anal retentive OCPD -, anal |

-| 3 – 6 | Phallic | Gratification is achieved (in the male child) through awareness of the phallus (penis) | He proposed that oediups complex occurs in this stage.
+| 3 – 6 | Phallic | Gratification is achieved (in the male child) through awareness of the phallus (penis) | He proposed that the Oedipus complex occurs in this stage.
 The same gender parent is perceived as a hate object due to the child’s love for the opposite gender parent.
 Sexual suppression starts as the individual is afraid the father might castrate them |

-| 6 years to puberty | Latency | Sexual development is latent as intellectual/social growth becomes more prominent | Associate with the same sex, can become reserved or develop low self esteem, |
+| 6 years to puberty | Latency | Sexual development is latent as intellectual/social growth becomes more prominent | They can become reserved or develop low self-esteem. |

 | Puberty and beyond | Genital | Sexual desires are rekindled |